-It can be a little confusing, considering that the company has been pushing Android Pay for the past few months.
+Hands Free can be a little confusing, considering that the company has been pushing Android Pay for the past year.
 Hands Free is unrelated, however, and utilizes different technology.
 Rather than requiring NFC to make tap-and-pay purchases, Hands Free uses Bluetooth low energy, Wi-Fi, and location to detect if you’re at a store that supports the service.
 That way, all you have to do at checkout is … well, nothing.

-This type of payment service isn’t exactly new, though.
-Both PayPal and Square have attempted to implement similar technology as payment solutions, but they both didn’t really work out.
+This type of payment service isn’t exactly new.
+Both PayPal and Square have attempted to implement similar technology as payment solutions, but neither really worked out.
 Perhaps with contactless payments growing, and with Google at the helm, Hands Free could succeed where its competitors have not.

 Updated on 07-12-2016 by Julian Chokkattu: Added in information about a deal with participating McDonald’s.

 - Spotify app update finally lets you separate your music and podcasts